 In order to help you decide when and where to post your videos depending on what stage of your marketing plan you’re working to improve, we’ve put together a list of 20 different places you may want to post your videos to increase your viewership, build brand awareness, and drive more business.
 Let’s dive in.

 1. Your website – No matter where else online you post your video content, your videos should live on your website.
-We’re not just talking about one “About Us” video and that’s it – you should create a place, like a company blog or news page, where you regularly share video content.
-Not only is it good to have it all in one place, but adding video to your website increases SEO and increases product comprehension, as well as sales.
+And we’re not just talking about sharing a single “About Us” video—you should create a place, like a company blog or news page, where you regularly share video content.
+Not only is it good to have it all accessible in one place, but adding video to your website increases SEO and increases product comprehension as well as sales.
+Plus, 83% of marketers say video has increased dwell time on their website (Wyzowl).

-2. Your social media accounts – Your company’s Twitter, Facebook, LinkedIn and Instagram pages are all critical places to share your latest video content.
-In addition to boosting posts and running your videos as advertisements, you need to post (and repost) your videos on these accounts.
+2. Your social media accounts – Your company’s Twitter, Facebook, LinkedIn, and Instagram pages are all critical places to share your latest video content.
 We’ll get into the specifics of how to use video on each platform below, but if you’re just starting out in video marketing and wondering where to feature your video, your social accounts are an obvious given.
+Why?
+According to Animoto, 60% of consumers who made a purchase from a brand found out about them on social media, and using video content helps you capture that attention.

 Where to post a video to attract more visitors